jwrunge/manifold/notes.md

 <form data-post="assembleUser() -> /user" data-prepend> // Post the result of assembleUser (processing form data) to /user and prepend response

 Store result
+<div data-get="/user" data-resolve="x -> store1">// Get data from /user, put result into store1
+<div data-get="/user" data-resolve="process()">// Get data from /user, process the result
 <div data-get="/user" data-resolve="process()-> store1">// Get data from /user, process the result and put it into store1

+## Importing

+Recommended to include script as module (prevents assignment of minified global vars): `<script src="..." type="module">`

+That will likely require any script that depends on it to use `defer`: `<script src="..." defer>` -- modules run after standard scripts regardless of the order they are included.
+You need to give Mfld a chance to register itseld before calling it.